-The Deep Adaptation Forum has been co-created by volunteers and a small team of passionate freelancers.
+The Deep Adaptation Forum was co-created by volunteers, including Jem Bendell who introduced Deep Adaptation, and a small team of passionate freelancers.
 The core team is composed of freelancers who are funded directly by private donations.
 Each freelancer manages their own administration.
 In addition, some donations are processed through the Schumacher Institute, a UK registered charity.

 Read more about the volunteers of the Professions' Network here.